 There are several large dams on the Tagus creating huge lakes that are a vital source of agricultural irrigation, as well as drinking water for Madrid and Toledo.
 A significant amount is also siphoned off from dams on the upper Tagus to the Segura river basin to water the south east.

-The source of the Guadiana is generally given as the Lakes of Ruidera, a series of interconnected lagoons and waterfalls in the hills of Montiel (Castilla La Mancha).
-However, shortly after leaving its source, the river disappears underground before reemerging about 40 kilometres west at the wetland reserve of the Tablas de Daimiel.
+The source of the Guadiana is generally given as the Lakes of Ruidera, a series of interconnected lagoons and waterfalls in the hills of Montiel (Castilla-La Mancha).
+However, shortly after leaving its source, the river disappears underground before reemerging about 40 kilometres (24 miles) west at the wetland reserve of the Tablas de Daimiel.
 Not everyone agrees that the river runs underground.
 Two tributaries, the Zancara and the Cigüela (both rising in the Sierra de Cuenca) combine just before reaching the Tablas de Daimiel and one of them might reasonably be considered to form the upper reaches of the Guadiana.

 From the Tablas de Daimiel the Guadiana moves sluggishly westward through Castilla-La Mancha and Extremadura.
 At Badajoz it turns south, forms part of the border with Portugal, then moves entirely into Portugal only to return as a border line before entering the Atlantic at the town of Ayamonte.